 Winter Waterfowl Survey

-The ASNV Winter Waterfowl Count will be conducted Saturday and Sunday, February 4 & 5, 2017.
+The ASNV Winter Waterfowl Count is conducted in February.
 Volunteer teams survey the Potomac River from Algonkian Regional Park in Loudoun County south to Quantico Marine Base in Prince William County.
 Several important inland ponds, lakes, and marshes are also surveyed.
-Compiler Larry Cartwright will also contact veteran volunteers beginning in early January.

-Note that I included data that Fred Atwood provided for a survey he did in King George County during the survey weekend.
-This is the first time that King George County information has been included in the chart and can be found under the column numbered 31.
-To compare data from 2016 with totals from previous years for northern Virginia only, just deduct that column from the chart.
+During the 2017 count, a volunteer collected data from western Prince William County, providing coverage for a new area in northern Virginia.
+That information is listed under column 20.
+I also included data that Fred Atwood provided for a survey he did in King George County for the second consecutive year.
+That data is listed under column 31.
+To compare data from 2016 and 2017 with totals from previous years for northern Virginia only, just deduct that column from the chart.

 An article about Winter waterfowl mating can be found here.